illinoistech-itm/jhajek/itm-303/syllabus/syllabus.md

 ## Course Catalog Description

 Introduces features of an advanced operating system, including basic commands, file and directory manipulation, security, and suitability for server applications.
 Popular and business-focused desktop and mobile device operating systems will be examined, as well as enterprise and open-source server implementations.
-[ITMD 521 Bulletin Description](http://bulletin.iit.edu/courses/itmd/ "ITM 303 Bulletin Description")
+[ITM 303 Bulletin Description](http://bulletin.iit.edu/courses/itmd/ "ITM 303 Bulletin Description")

 ## Prerequisites